CassidyPrather/amoeba_rl/README.md

 Reach 128 mass to win.

 # TODO

-Add context help to the organelle menu to show what pressing different keys will do.
+Add a visual indicator to how close the chloroplast tree is to finishing on the organelle view Add context help to the organelle menu to show what pressing different keys will do.
 Spawn loot at random, increase rarities.
 Add "c" to "show items only"?
 Should items not spawn under slime?
 YES.
 ITEMS SHOULD NOT SPAWN UNDER SLIME.